Delph1/LNU_project/README.md

 There is an [online demo you can try](https://demo.home-assistant.io/#/lovelace/home).

-### Wiring up the Pico W
+### Wiring up the Pico WH

 The pin setup I decided to go with are as follows (set up in main.py).
-The Pico W has limited amount of analog pins so you need to plan your pin usage accordingly.
+The Pico WH has limited amount of analog pins so you need to plan your pin usage accordingly.

 ```python
 # Joystick